State of South Carolina

 To file a paper claim or learn more about the process, visit the Resources and Forms webpage to access detailed instructions and claim forms.

-After enrollment, employees must log in to SCEIS Central and enter their voluntary deduction using SCEIS payroll code 2000 - American Heritage Life.
+After enrollment, employees must log in to SCEIS Central and enter their voluntary recurring payroll deduction using SCEIS payroll code 2000 - American Heritage Life.